volkamerlab/teachopencadd/teachopencadd/talktorials/T022_ligand_based_screening_neural_network/README.md

     - Compound activity measures
     - Molecule encoding
 - Neural networks
-    - What is a neural network ?
+    - What is a neural network?
     - Activation function
     - Loss function
 - Training a neural network